This blog features small programs using Metapict to draw figures and images.

 they will be in degrees.
 To make later drawings simpler, we let \(d\) denote

-the angle measured from 12 \(o'clock\) in clock-wise direction.
+the angle measured from 12 \(o'clock\) in the clock-wise direction.
 The helper

 function